pchemguy/SQLite-ICU-MinGW/index.md

 ```

 2. Configure
-This routine creates a ìbuildî subfolder inside the source folder.
-If ìMakefileî is present in the ìbuildî folder, configure is not run. `readline` flags are obtained via ìpkg-configî as full Windows paths.
+This routine creates a ‚Äúbuild‚Äù subfolder inside the source folder.
+If ‚ÄúMakefile‚Äù is present in the ‚Äúbuild‚Äù folder, configure is not run. `readline` flags are obtained via ‚Äúpkg-config‚Äù as full Windows paths.
 The `$(cygpath -m /)` command returns the Windows path to the MSYS2 root folder, and this prefix is removed from the previously saved flags.
-Additional options to ìconfigureî enable certain extensions, and ìlibtoolî ìlt_cv_deplibs_check_methodî is set as a workaround.
+Additional options to ‚Äúconfigure‚Äù enable certain extensions, and ‚Äúlibtool‚Äù ‚Äúlt_cv_deplibs_check_method‚Äù is set as a workaround.

 ```bash
 configure_sqlite() {